Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/README.md

 - Actively **participate in class** and **abide by the attendance policy**.
 - **Make up all classwork** from all absences.

-## Academic Honesty Policy

-At Make School, we highly encourage collaboration between students on assignments.
-Working with other people is the best way to learn!

-However, there's a big difference between **collaboration** (writing code together with another person) and **plagiarism** (copying code from a classmate or outside source without providing proper attribution).

-Here are some guidelines to follow in order to avoid plagiarism:

-1. If you are looking at an outside source for help, **close the window** containing the code before writing your own solution.
-1. Do not write down a line of code unless you **completely understand** how it works.
-(This is true even if the source you're referencing is the lesson slides/examples/etc!)
-1. If your code is still similar to an outside source or another student's, **provide attribution** by adding a comment to your code explaining where it was taken from.

-We take academic honesty very seriously at Make School.
-The consequences for violating the policy are as follows:

-- You will be required to write a [Self-Reflection Letter](https://docs.google.com/document/d/140_PHfDh7gu33OZI_caxEtvNzAlAepjnGcbQcXZ-MRo/edit?usp=sharing) to reflect on how your actions affected others.
-- If this is your first offense, you may be permitted to redo the assignment for a reduced grade (at the instructor's discretion).
-- The incident will be added to your permanent record at Make School and you may be placed on a Participation Improvement Plan (PIP).

-For subsequent offenses, more serious consequences may be considered.
-For more information, please see [Make School's academic honesty policy](https://make.sc/academic-honesty-policy).

 ## Information Resources

 Any additional resources you may need (online books, etc.) can be found here.
 You can also find additional resources through the library linked below:

 - [make.sc/library](http://make.sc/library)

-## Make School Course Policies

 ## Make School Course Policies